 In practice, very few EV owners get stranded, just as few people run out of gas.
 The car shows you how much range you have left and you charge when you need to.
-But if despite that you do run out of power, all EV vendors have a number you can call and they will assist you.
+But if despite that you do run out of power, all EV vendors have a number you can call and they will assist you, although this is a rare occasion.
+With more public charging stations being installed every month, the inconvenience of having to stop to charge before your destination is rare, indeed.

 Finally, you can charge at a public charging station.
 The Plugshare website is a terrific source of information on the location of public chargers.